 The thunder gets louder, ringing in my ears, reminding me of the worst night of my life.

 My head feels heavy, I start to lose feeling in my fingertips.

 I shut my eyes as one last boom of thunder echoes through me.

 I wake up in a cold sweat.
 The memory of the thunder ripples through me, causing my nerves to stand on edge.
 I can still feel the shadows around me.
 My hands tightly clutch my shoulders, my nails digging into my skin.
 I take a deep breath as my mind shifts to reality.

 You’re safe.
 You’re in your room.
 Everything is okay.

 I shift under the soft, thick covers of my bed, adjusting my head to a different part of the pillow, trying to get comfortable enough to fall back to sleep for just a little longer.
 My eyes feel heavy, like my eyelashes are made of lead, weighing me down, coercing me to stay asleep.

 I can’t get comfortable.
 Ugh.

 Much to the disdain of my half-asleep body, I force my eyes open and look over at the small digital clock that rests on my nightstand.
 9:07.
 What was I planning to do today?
-I don’t remember, my mind is still foggy from being pulled out of sleep earlier than it wanted to be.
+I don’t remember, my mind is still foggy from being pulled out of sleep earlier than it wanted to be, not to mention the fear still buzzing in the back of my head.
 I think I was going to do something with Katya, my roommate.
 It can’t be that important, I suppose.
 But now that I’m actually awake I might as well face the day head on.